Pinboard: Designer Fonts

-Pen Collection: Light Green
+Pen Collection: Black

 I have an obsession with office supplies and I’m a bit of a pen hoarder.
 One thing that I enjoy doing is swatching out my writing utensils to see how the colors compare between brands.